atomisthq/docs/docs/user-guide/rug/tests.md

 Step definitions may be provided in any TypeScript or JavaScript file under `.atomist/tests`.
 They will be loaded automatically by the test infrastructure.

 Different scenarios and even different features may share step definitions.
 This is particularly beneficial in the case of common definitions such as Given "an empty archive," which can be shared for all users, across an organization or team or across an archive.

-### Given Steps

-TODO archive root
+We'll look at those Atomist provides later in this document.

-### `#!typescript When` You Run Your tests
+### `#!typescript When`: Running operations

-Typically this is where the actual editor itself is invoked.
+Typically there is one `when` step, invoking a single editor or reviewer is invoked.
+We'll explain how to do this once we've covered the important **world** concept.

 ### `#!typescript Then` Assertions

 The `#!typescript then` block then consists of one or more assertions about the final state of the project.
 It is good practice for these to be fine-grained so that reports are maximally informative about what succeeded and failed.
 The code of each failed assertion will be available in the test report.

-#### Some `Well-Known` Assertions

-Certain well-known assertions can be used alone.
-These are indicated in the following keywords:

-TODO NEED TO MIGRATE THE FOLLOWING FUNCTIONALITY ****

-* `#!typescript NoChange`: The scenario passes if the editor does not change the input.
-* `#!typescript NotApplicable`: The scenario passes if the editor is not applied due to a precondition not being met.
-* `#!typescript ShouldFail`: The scenario passes if the editor fails.
-* `#!typescript MissingParameters`: The scenario passes if the editor fails due to missing parameters.
-Used to test parameter validation.
-* `#!typescript InvalidParameters`: The scenario passes if the editor fails due to invalid parameters.
-Used to test parameter validation.

-### Passing Parameters to Operations
-TODO: cover editWith

 ### Worlds
-Each scenario can have a "world" associated with it.
+Each scenario has a "world" associated with it, avaiable to all steps.
 A world is an isolated context for each scenario execution, which allows:

 - The binding and retrieval of arbitrary objects
 - Additional context-specific operations provided in the world's implementation